SpaceOtterInSpace/excel_math_functions/README.md

 These are all the functions I've created in vba.

 The Engineering library is meant to hold all the functions.
-If using, copy the engineering libraray into a module in your excel sheet.(you can get there by alt+F11) They will then act just like any of the other already existing functions.
+If using, copy the engineering library into a module in your excel sheet.(you can get there by alt+F11) They will then act just like any of the other already existing functions.
 If you hit shift+alt+a after typing the function name, it will tell you what variables to put in.